Housing Bubbles with Phase Transitions: Abstract

 \section{Abstract}

-We analyze equilibrium housing prices in an overlapping generations model with perfect housing and rental markets.
-The economy exhibits a two-stage phase transition: as the income of home buyers rises, the equilibrium regime changes from fundamental to bubble possibility, where fundamental and bubbly equilibria can coexist.
+We analyze how equilibrium housing prices are determined in the process of economic development within an overlapping generations model with perfect housing and rental markets.
+We characterize the rent growth rate in all equilibria.
+The economy exhibits a two-stage phase transition: as incomes of home buyers rise, the equilibrium regime changes from fundamental to bubble possibility, where fundamental and bubbly equilibria coexist.
 With even higher incomes, fundamental equilibria disappear and housing bubbles become a necessity.
-Even with low current incomes, housing bubbles may emerge if home buyers have access to credit or have high future income expectations.
-Contrary to widely-held beliefs, fundamental equilibria in the possibility regime are inefficient despite housing being a productive non-reproducible asset.
+We also discuss extensions and refinements such as equilibrium uniqueness, multiple savings vehicles, welfare implications, credit- and expectation-driven bubbles, and testable implications of our theory.